min2ha/ukwa-site/content/target/36301/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Grimsby's Lost Ships of WW1 on Facebook

 Project focussing on Grimsby`s Fishing Fleet which lost over 300 ships during WW1, illustrating what these ships did during the First World War.